dcb-events/dcb-events.github.io/docs/topics/aggregates.md

 !!! note
     In some cases, such challenges indicate poorly defined Aggregate boundaries.
 However, in this scenario, restructuring the model — for example, by introducing a `Subscription` Aggregate — would not resolve the issue, since the business invariants related to both `Course` and `Student` must still be enforced independently within their respective Aggregates.

-    Likewise, making the Aggregate larger, covering more entities and value objects, might be tempting.
-But this has the obvious drawback of reducing scalability, cohesion and degree of parallel processing.
+    Likewise, making the Aggregate larger, covering more entities and value objects, is not a real option in this situation.
+Indeed, it would mean creating a single aggregate that includes all courses and all students, to cover any possible subscription.
+However, this has the obvious drawback of reducing scalability, cohesion, and the degree of parallel processing.

 In a traditional persistence model, one possible workaround would be to lock both affected records in the database to ensure consistency.
 However, this approach directly violates the pattern and introduces a host of other issues: